fjarri-attic/oldi-hero-translation/en/065_book1-stasimon-v.md

 The darkness thickens, gathers itself into folds, and falls silent.

-And when Hermeias Psychopompos had tiptoed away, leading behind him the silent shade of the one so recently called Amphitryon --- Anax Hades sat a long while yet, lost in thought.
+And when Hermeias Psychopompos had tiptoed away, leading behind him the silent shade of the one so recently called Amphitryon --- Lord Hades sat a long while yet, lost in thought.

-Today he and Hermeias had broken an ancient law, one the Anax himself had established.
+Today he and Hermeias had broken an ancient law, one the Lord himself had established.
 That was why it had been so terribly hard for Senior to bring himself to such a step.

 And yet he had.